cabrerahector/wordpress-popular-posts/readme.txt

 = How can I style my list to look like that other site / this way? = Since this plugin does not include any predefined designs, it's up to you to style your most popular posts list as you like.
 You might need to hire someone for this if you don't know HTML/CSS.
 Asking questions about styling / CSS at the [Support Forum](http://wordpress.org/support/plugin/wordpress-popular-posts) might not get an answer from me, either.

-= Each time Wordpress Popular Posts gets updated, the stylesheet gets reset. = You need to copy your custom wpp.css file to your theme's folder, otherwise my plugin will use the one bundled with it by default.
+= Each time Wordpress Popular Posts gets updated the stylesheet gets reset.
+How can I keep my custom CSS? = Copy your custom wpp.css file to your theme's folder, otherwise my plugin will use the one bundled with it by default.

 = I want to remove WPP's stylesheet.
 How can I do that? = Simply add the following code to your theme's functions.php file: `<?php wp_dequeue_style('wordpress-popular-posts') ?>` (or disable the stylesheet via *wp-admin > Settings > Wordpress Popular Posts > Tools*).